 Learn more at www.californiaparlorcar.com or call 1-800-227-4250

-The closest airport to Yosemite Valley is Merced Regional Airport (MCE) or Fresno Yosemite International Airport (FAT).
-Merced Regional Airport is the closest and has very affordable rates but it only has flights for those flying in from Los Angeles International Airport (LAX) or Oakland International Airport (OAK).
+The closest airports to Yosemite Valley are Merced Regional Airport (MCE), Fresno Yosemite International Airport (FAT), or Mammoth Yosemite Airport (MMH).
+Merced Regional Airport is the closest to Yosemite Valley and has very affordable rates but it only caters to those flying to or from Los Angeles International Airport (LAX) and Oakland International Airport (OAK).
+The Mammoth Yosemite Airport has access to Yosemite via the Tioga Pass Entrance between June – October when Tioga Pass is open.

 If flying into Merced Regional Airport, you can rent a car or take the YARTS bus from Merced to the closest lodging to Yosemite in Mariposa, Midpines, El Portal and Yosemite Valley along State Highway 140.
 You can rent a car or take the YARTS bus from Fresno to lodging in Fishcamp, Wawona and Yosemite Valley along State Highway 41.